Ash-S04/Physics-Keyboard-AHK/README.md

 # Physics/Maths symbols Keyboard
 This is an Autohotkey v1 program to easily type out unicode symbols often used in mathematics and physics, such as the greek alphabet and common symbols such as ≠ (not equal to) and ∝ (proportional to).
 See the ahk file for all Unicode characters and how to type them.

-Common symbols
+Common symbols:

 ^ is the ctrl key

 ! is the alt key

-+ is the shift key
+\+ is the shift key